TheVioletBaron/GA_and_PBIL/README.md

 # GA_and_PBIL
-Authors: Jasper Gordon, Aly Hummel, Casey Edmonds-Estes, Mike Batal The goal of this project is to use genetic algoritms (GA) and population-based incremental learning (PBIL) to solve Maximum satisfiability problems (MAXSAT).
+Authors: Jasper Gordon, Aly Hummel, Casey Edmonds-Estes, Mike Batal The goal of this project is to use genetic algorithms (GA) and population-based incremental learning (PBIL) to solve Maximum satisfiability problems (MAXSAT).
 Running this code requires that that the proper MAXSAT files are saved to the same directory as these files (a folder should be included in the download).
 To run this code, in terminal line you will need to type python3 Driver.py followed by 8 arguments on one single line.
 Those arguemnts include:

-1. Alogirthm selection: g for GA or p for pbil
+1. Algoirthm selection: g for GA or p for pbil
 2. The name of your selected problem file
 3. Desired population size (50 is a typical starting spot)
 4. For pbil: learning rate for alpha best.
 For GA: Your desired selection method (r = rank, er = exponential rank,